ArchishmanNaskar/Real_CALCULATOR/README.md

 <br>
 Uses BODMAS Rule.
 <br>
-When Running the the code plese give input carefully(tuough it has a very fine exception handling.
+When Running the the code plese give input carefully(though it has a very fine exception handling.
 If input is wrong it will give error massage until you put a proper input.).
 <br>
 Press enter after every input just as you do while running code in any IDE or Terminal.